tiefpunkt/contrib/m2s/README.md

 ![gps visualizer](assets/gpx-demo.jpg)

 Waypoints are added to the GPX if the database columns `weather` and `revgeo` are not NULL.
 (We populate these with the `m2s` plugins.)
+Alternatively, if the `waypoint` column is not NULL, that is used as the waypoint's description.

 ### TODO